Paul1404/Paul1404/README.md

 ## 🔭 Current Homelab Stuff

-My homelab is a hands-on playground that closely mirrors enterprise infrastructure.
+My home(lab) DC is a hands-on playground that closely mirrors enterprise infrastructure.
 It's been a challenging but rewarding journey—setting up, integrating, and automating all these systems has taught me a lot about troubleshooting, resilience, and real-world IT.

 ### Core Hardware
 **vSphere Cluster:**
-- 3× Dell R340
+- 4× Dell Poweredge R340
-- 1× Dell R440
+- 1× Dell Poweredge R440
-- **Total:** ~150 GHz CPU, 500 GB RAM, 4 TB vSAN ESA storage
+- **Total (Compute + Storage) :** ~150 GHz Intel Xeon Gold , 700 GB RAM, 6 TB vSAN ESA - All Flash storage
 - 3× Huawei Fusion Server 1288H on Standby

 **Lights Out Management:**